 All Cornell undergraduates

-Cornell alumni Gerald Robinson ’54, Margot Robinson ’55, Robert Appel ’53 and Helen Appel ’55 established the Robinson-Appel award to recognize and honor students who have had significant involvement in community service by providing support for their projects, which address a community’s social needs or problems.
+Cornell alumni Gerald Robinson ’54, Margot Robinson ’55, Robert Appel ’53 and Helen Appel ’55 established the Robinson-Appel award to recognize and honor undergraduate students who have had significant involvement in community engagement by providing support for their projects, which address a community’s social needs or problems.

-Three projects are selected each year to receive $2,500 to further a community service project initiated and proposed by Cornell students.
+Three projects are selected each year to receive $2,500 to further community engagement work initiated and proposed by Cornell undergraduate students.
 The focus of the project’s efforts may be the Cornell campus, the Ithaca community or a location outside of Tompkins County (but within the United States and its territories).

 Funding cannot be used for travel or salary.

 Proposed projects should not be part of academic coursework, dissertation research or for academic credit, but may be an outgrowth of previous work or course experience.

 Semifinalists must be available the week of March 18, 2024 to virtually present a 20-minute prepared presentation of their project and respond to follow-up questions from the selection committee.
 If applying on behalf of a group, the person that is named on the application must be the person that presents.